-How to Get to Everest Base Camp (EBC) from Lhasa?
+How to Get to Mount Everest Base Camp from Lhasa

-Get to Everest Base Camp by Overland (The Most Popular Option)
+Get to Everest Base Camp from Lhasa by Overland - The Most Popular & Quickest Way

 The overland route from Lhasa to EBC is done on paved roads for almost the whole distance.
 The route follows the Friendship Highway for most of the trip to EBC only turning off at Old Tingri, where the road heads south to reach Rongbuk Monastery and the base camp itself.

 Step 1: Drive from Lhasa to Shigatse (268km or 358km)

 When departing from Lhasa, the first major stop is in Shigatse, the second largest city of Tibet.
 There are actually two routes to get here, and the choice of route depends on what you are visiting along the way.
 The north route, along the G318 Friendship Highway, is the direct route, and takes you straight to Shigatse with no stops.
 The distance is around 268 kilometers.

 However, the alternate south route is the better one, as it takes you past some of the region’s most stunning attractions.
 This route is around 358 kilometers in length, and makes a diversion to pass by Lake Yamdrok and Gyantse along the route to Shigatse.
 The drive takes all day, stopping at the attractions, and you reach Shigatse in the late afternoon.